YCRC Return To Play Protocol

 - The water fountain will not be available.
 The motion sensor bottle filling stations will be available but we would prefer users bring their own labeled, pre-filled water bottle.
 Sharing of water bottles is prohibited.

-- As in restaurants or stores, children that are not on the ice should be seated with, or walk with, their parents and not be allowed to wander or run around on their own.
+- As in restaurants or stores, children that are not on the ice should be seated with their parents and not be allowed to wander or run around on their own.
 Running/wandering children are not likely adhering to social distancing guidelines and are potentially invading the space of those who are trying to maintain their distance.

-For more information regarding the Yellowhead’s RTP Protocols, please contact your user group’s Covid-19 Communications Officer.
-Information can also be provided by the Yellowhead Community Rec Centre’s Director of Operations.
+For more information regarding the Yellowhead CRC’s RTP Protocols, please contact your user group’s Covid-19 Communications Officer.
+Information can also be provided by the Yellowhead Community Rec Centre’s Director of Operations (contact info on front page)